Skip to main content

 Claude Code

 The most full-featured adapter.
-Supports all session modes, reports cost natively, and has granular token breakdowns per message.
+Supports all session modes, reports cost natively, granular token breakdowns per message.
+Uses --dangerously-skip-permissions for headless mode. --max-turns, --resume <uuid>, --cwd <path>.

 Codex